 Day Four: Explore Cork

 There are quite a few options for this day.
-I recommend leaving the day loose and decide on the days activities depending on how everyone is feeling a few days into the trip.
+I recommend leaving the day loose and choosing the day’s activities depending on how everyone is feeling a few days into the trip.

 If you need an easy day walk around the city of Cork, visit their world famous English Market and Cathedral.
 There is a signpost Walking Tour, so get the accompanying booklet and set off to explore the hilly streets and meet the people.

-If the kids need to let off a little steam consider Monkey Maze, an indoor activity center, or spend the day at Fota Wildlife Park.
-Just 10 minutes away from Cork’s city center, the Wildlife Park is home to many endangered animals.
-You are able to come face to face with cheetahs and giraffes as they roam free in the park.
+If the kids need to let off a little steam, consider Monkey Maze, an indoor activity center, or spend the day at Fota Wildlife Park.
+Just 10 minutes away from Cork’s city center, the Wildlife Park is home to many endangered animals, offering face-to-face encounters with free-roaming cheetahs, giraffes, and kangaroos!

 Another option is to go explore the Ballyhoura Region.
 From short loop walks to long hikes, seemingly every bit of the area is welcoming to walkers.
-You can explore a working dairy such as Molanna View Farm.
-Get to know their cows, ponies and donkeys.
-Another favorite of animal lovers is the Donkey Sanctuary which is home to hundreds of rescued donkeys and is completely free to wander the trails and pet the mules.
-You can also go horseback riding at the nearby Hillcrest Riding Centre in the Glen of Aherlow.
+You can explore a working dairy like Molanna View Farm and get to know their cows, ponies and donkeys.
+Another favorite of animal lovers is the Donkey Sanctuary, which is home to hundreds of rescued donkeys, leaving tourists free to wander the trails and pet the mules.
+For an even more hands-on experience, try horseback riding at the nearby Hillcrest Riding Centre in the Glen of Aherlow.

 Day Five: Blarney Stone, Travel to Killarney

 Next to the city centre of Killarney is the edge of Killarney National Park, which includes Ross Castle, Muckross Abbey, and Traditional Farms, and miles of walking and cycling trails.
-Plus this tourist town boasts plenty of shopping, dining, and lively pubs.
+Plus, this tourist town boasts plenty of shops, restaurants, and lively pubs!

 Day Six: Plan a day trip from Killarney

 Killarney is often the starting point for many tourists who plan day trips around the Ring of Kerry.
 Kerry is a small peninsula stretching into the Atlantic Ocean.
 The ‘ring’ is a looping road that follows its edge and that offers incredible panoramic views.
-The road is very popular and you can drive it all in one (long) day.
-It is one of the most scenic drives in Ireland but it is not for the faint-hearted; the road is narrow (Irish roads often are) and some bends bring you worryingly close to the cliff edge.
+The road is immensely popular, and you can drive it all in one (long) day.
+It’s one of the most scenic drives in Ireland, but be warned: it’s not for the faint-of-heart!
+The road is narrow (Irish roads often are), and some bends bring you worryingly-close to the cliff edge.

-If your kids are a little younger skip the Ring of Kerry and head to the Dingle Peninsula instead.
+If your kids are a little younger, skip the Ring of Kerry and head to the Dingle Peninsula instead.
 The Dingle Peninsula (or Corca Dhuibhne) stretches 30 miles (48 kilometres) into the Atlantic Ocean from Ireland’s southwest coast.
 The peninsula is dominated by a range of mountains, dramatic cliffs, and ancient ruins.
-Make sure you stop in the town of Dingle to introduce your children to Fungi, the Dingle dolphin.
-If they need some time out of the car pop into the Oceanworld Aquarium.
+Make sure you stop in the town of Dingle to introduce your children to Fungi, the Dingle dolphin!
+If they need some more time out of the car, pop into the nearby Oceanworld Aquarium.

 Day Seven: Limerick

 This morning you will head towards the tongue-tied city of Limerick.
 Lough Gur is quite possibly one of Ireland’s most magical – and least visited – areas.
 Lough Gur lies just south of Limerick City.
 In this small area you’ll find Ireland’s largest stone circle, the entrance to faerie land, castle ruins and incredible archaeological sites.
-Easily, an entire days’ worth of exploration and discovery for the kids.
+This easily makes for an entire day’s worth of exploration and discovery for the kids!

 You could also explore the picturesque Adare, one of Ireland’s prettiest villages.
-Adare’s streets are lined with original thatched cottages that house local restaurants, arts and crafts shops, and a few privately owned houses.
+Adare’s streets are lined with original thatched cottages that house local restaurants, arts and crafts shops, and a few privately-owned houses.
 Other famous attractions in this quaint town include Desmond Castle, the Franciscan Friary, and the Trinitarian and Augustinian Priories.
-For fans of aquatic history, a little outside of Adare you will find the Foynes Flying Boat Museum which preserves the aviation history of the Shannon region; its 1940’s cinema, Radio and Weather Rooms, and a full sized replica of a B314 flying boat make this museum a constant family favourite.
+For fans of aquatic history, a little outside of Adare you will find the Foynes Flying Boat Museum, which preserves the aviation history of the Shannon region; its 1940’s cinema, Radio and Weather Rooms, and a full-size replica of a B314 flying boat make this museum a constant family favourite.

 For older kids interested in history, Bunratty Castle and Folk Park and King John’s Castle are both amazing living history castles for an interactive peek into the past.
-At King John’s, the 13th century castle combines evocative ruins with high-tech flash and dash (such as computer-generated ghost figures!) and lots of hands-on activities.
-Actors tell fascinating stories and put on reenactments.
+At King John’s, the 13th century castle combines evocative ruins with storytelling, reenactments, and high-tech flash and dash like computer-generated ghost figures!

 Day Eight: Cliffs of Moher, Splurge on a Night in a Castle

-The Cliffs of Moher seem a very obvious choice of a place to visit in Ireland with kids.
-It is the most popular tourist destination in Ireland, and people have been coming here for hundreds of years to take in the incredible views.
-Before walking up to the cliffs – a bit of a hike – be sure to stop in the Visitor’s Centre.
+The Cliffs of Moher seem like an obvious choice when it comes to visiting Ireland with kids.
+It’s the most popular tourist destination in Ireland, and people have been coming here for hundreds of years to take in the incredible views.
+Before walking up to the cliffs—a bit of a hike—be sure to stop in the Visitor’s Centre.
 The Atlantic Edge exhibit is well worth the time.

 As you return, spend some time exploring Burren National Park.
 You’ll find walking trails of various lengths and difficulty winding throughout the parklands.
-Even if you are feeling spent, a short nature walk is worth the time.
+Even if you’re feeling spent, a short nature walk is worth the time.
 The Burren Nature Sanctuary is made for children to explore, with friendly domesticated animals, a famine village, a disappearing lake, and a fairy woodland.
-There is also an outdoor adventure playground with zipline, mobilis, and tower slide for kids under 12, and a soft indoor playground that is terrific for toddlers.
+There is also an outdoor adventure playground with a zipline, mobiles, a tower slide for kids under 12, and a soft indoor playground that is terrific for toddlers.

 For older children, go caving to discover what lies under the Burren’s famous landscape!
-Two terrific options offer different experiences.
-Aillwee Cave features underground caverns with waterfalls while above ground you’ll find the Birds of Prey Centre.
-Doolin Cave is home to the largest stalactite in the northern hemisphere while above you’ll find a wonderful Farmland Nature Trail Walk.
+Two terrific options offer a variety of different experiences.
+Aillwee Cave features underground caverns with waterfalls, while above ground you’ll find the Birds of Prey Centre.
+Doolin Cave is home to the largest stalactite in the northern hemisphere, while above you’ll find a wonderful Farmland Nature Trail Walk.

 Head back to check in to Drumoland Castle.
-Spend the evening exploring the Irish estate.
-Dine in one of the award winning restaurants or grab a picnic to enjoy on the 450 acres.
+Spend the evening exploring the Irish estate and dine in one of the award-winning restaurants or grab a picnic to enjoy on the 450 acres.

 Day Nine: Explore the Estate, Prepare for your Departure

 Spend the morning enjoying all the activities the estate has to offer.
-Take the kids fishing, horseback riding or cycling.
-You can also spend the morning learning archery, clay shooting or falconry.
+Take the kids fishing, horseback riding, or cycling.
+You can also spend the morning learning archery, clay shooting, or falconry.
 Begin preparing for your return home.
-Drive the 20 minutes to the Shannon Airport for your departing flight and plan where you are going to go next.
+Drive the 20 minutes to the Shannon Airport for your departing flight and plan your next steps.

 Still apprehensive about traveling with your kids abroad?
-Here are some of my best tips and tricks for visiting Ireland with kids.
+Here are some of my favorite tips and tricks for visiting Ireland with kids.

 Do NOT Try to Do Too Much

 Because Ireland is a relatively small country, visitors tend to try and see “everything” in the course of one week.
 Some of the magic of an Irish vacation is wandering, discovering, and enjoying.
-Especially with kids, I would recommend choosing 1-2 highlights per day and everything else you get to do is a bonus.
-Our itinerary is perfect because it allows flexibility and doesn’t have more than 2 hours in the car between stops.
-Pick a couple of must-sees and then try and slow down a bit – park the car and walk the landscape, relax in front of the fire, let the kids stop and feed the ducks, savor a Guinness and soak in the relaxed atmosphere.
+Especially with kids, I would recommend choosing 1-2 highlights per day, leaving everything else you get to do as a bonus.
+Our itinerary is perfect because it allows for plenty of flexibility and doesn’t have more than 2 hours in the car between stops, letting you avoid constant choruses of “are we there yet?” as you drive through the Irish countryside.
+Pick a couple of must-sees and then try and slow down a bit—park the car and walk the landscape, relax in front of the fire, let the kids stop and feed the ducks, savor a Guinness, and soak in the relaxed atmosphere.

 Do NOT worry about the long flight.

 Arrive prepared and pack smart.
-Try to keep your kids on their schedule as much as possible.
-Book flight times for times that your kids would be sleeping anyway.
-You should always purchase a seat for your child: no matter their age, you will thank me!
-If your child is still in a car seat I would use it on the airplane; it is familiar and will help make this new experience a bit less frightening.
+Try to keep your kids on their schedule as much as possible, and try to book flight times that overlap with their sleep, letting them snooze on the plane and saving you the stress of entertaining a toddler at ten-thousand feet.
+You should always purchase a seat for your child: no matter their age, trust me—you’ll thank me later!
+If your child is still in a car seat, I would use it on the airplane; having something familiar helps make the new experience a little less frightening!

 DO Learn a bit of the language.

-While the Irish do speak English and most of the signs are in English, it is helpful to know a few words of Irish.
-You can make many friends in the pub with a traditional Sláinte (slawn-cha)- meaning to your health or cheers.
-In the western part of the country the signs may be written in Gaelic.
-If you are even just a little familiar with the Irish alphabet, you won’t have any issues.
+While the Irish do speak English and most of the signs are in English, it’s helpful to know a few words of Irish.
+You can make many friends in the pub with a traditional sláinte (slawn-cha), a Gaelic word meaning “to your health” or “cheers.”
+In the western part of the country, the signs may be written in Gaelic.
+If you are even just a little familiar with the Irish alphabet, you won’t have any issues, and the locals are always happy to help!

 DO Purchase an OPW Heritage Card.

-An Office of Public Works (or OPW) Heritage Card allows access to any fee paying OPW managed site for one year from the date of purchase.
-The OPW manages a lot of the country’s heritage and therefore many of the tourist sites.
-If you plan on visiting 4-5 of them during the trip, the family card is a great value.
+An Office of Public Works (or OPW) Heritage Card allows access to any fee-paying OPW-managed site for one year from the date of purchase.
+The OPW manages many of the country’s tourist sites, so if you plan on visiting 4-5 of them during the trip, the family card is well worth the price.

 Don’t Skip the Pub.

-You may think because you have your kids in tow, that you are going to have to return to get a taste of traditional pub life.
-While alcohol is served, the pub – short for “public house” – is like the community center.
-Families are welcomed and sharing stories is encouraged.
-Don’t expect to be waited on, place your order at the bar.
+Having kids in tow doesn’t mean that you can’t get a taste of Irish pub life.
+While alcohol is served, the pub—short for “public house”—is more like a community center.
+Families are welcomed, and sharing stories is encouraged.
+Don’t expect to be waited on, though—place your order at the bar.
 Make friends and ask the locals where they like to visit!

-There is no way to avoid the rain in Ireland.
-To prevent it from hampering your fun, make sure you are ready for it.
-Pack extra shoes and all your rain gear.
+There’s no way to avoid the rain in Ireland.
+To prevent it from hampering your fun, make sure you’re ready for it.
+Pack extra shoes and all your rain gear, and double-check wind speeds when you’re on the coast—the wind can easily knock you down if you aren’t prepared!

 While traveling around via public transport or with a bus tour is an option, the only real way to travel Ireland with kids is to rent a car and brave driving on the opposite side of the road.
-Renting a car allows you to follow your own schedule, have a place to shelter if it starts to pour, or enjoy as many unplanned stops as you want.
-If you think your would prefer a guided tour, try downloading Cultural Roadmapp – a hands free, GPS audio tour app.
+Renting a car allows you to follow your own schedule, have a place to shelter if it starts to pour, and enjoy as many unplanned stops as you want.
+If you think your family would prefer a guided tour, try downloading Cultural Roadmapp, a hands free, GPS audio tour app.

-Though not historically noted for their cuisine, there has been a huge resurgence in local cuisine, with most or all ingredients coming from local farmers.
-You should be able to find something on the menu that is familiar to your kids.
-But there’s also plenty of opportunity for you to encourage them to try something new.
-Our rule when we travel is someone has to do/try something new on every day of our trip.
-It makes it a fun little game.
-Should worse come to worse, much of the fast food options available in the US can also be found in many Irish towns.
-Or stop by a supermarket and stock up on snacks you know everyone enjoys.
+Though not historically noted for their cuisine, there has been a huge resurgence in local Irish cuisine, with most or all ingredients coming from local farmers.
+You should be able to find something on the menu that is familiar to your kids, but there’s also plenty of room for you to encourage them to try something new!
+Our rule when we travel is someone has to do/try something new on every day of our trip, making new experiences into a fun game!
+Should worse come to worse, many of the fast food options available in the US can also be found in many Irish towns, or you can stop by a supermarket and stock up on snacks you know everyone enjoys.

 If you plan on bringing a stroller, smaller is better.
 The doors to most shops and restaurants tend to be narrower than in the US.
 If you have two little ones, consider a stroller that stacks seats as opposed to placing them side by side.
 Packing a rain cover is also a great idea.

-Once you have an outlined itinerary in mind, begin introducing your kids to your choices of attractions to visit.
+Once you have an outlined itinerary in mind, begin introducing your kids to your choice of attractions.
 Let them know what you can experience at each and have them help choose which you visit.
-If they feel involved in the planning it will get them even more excited for the trip.
-Introduce some Irish culture and cuisine to your daily routine.
-Below are some of my favorite books and movies to enjoy together as a family before your trip.
+Getting them involved in the planning is the perfect way to get them excited for a trip!
+You can even introduce some Irish culture and cuisine to your daily routine—below are some of my favorite books and movies to enjoy together as a family before your trip.

 One of the things that makes Ireland a great destination for family fun is the fairylore.
-Scattered throughout Ireland are fairy rings – over 40,000 of them!
-It’s said that fairies live under the rings and if you cross one they will take you to live with them for 100 years.
-Which likely explains why so many fairy rings lie undisturbed and so many fairies still exist in Ireland.
-But not all Irish fairies are kind, or beautiful.
+Scattered throughout Ireland are fairy rings—over 40,000 of them!
+Contrary to the Disney version, it’s said that fairies live under the rings, and if you cross one, they’ll take you to live with them for 100 years.
+As a result, most fairy rings lie undisturbed.
 Spend some time with The History of Irish Fairies to familiarize your children with the legends.

-Before heading to Ireland with kids, it’s great to give them a little knowledge about the countries and cultures you will see.
+Before heading to Ireland with kids, it’s great to give them a little knowledge about the countries and cultures you’ll see.
 It is so much fun to see their faces light up when they see something that they’ve read about in a book, and making those connections will give them a better chance of remembering what they’ve learned in the books and on their trip.
-Worldschooling at its finest!
+World-schooling at its finest!

-I have put together some of my favorite books that take place in Ireland or highlight Irish history or culture.
-It is never too early to start traveling or reading so I organized it by age.
+I’ve put together some of my favorite books that take place in Ireland or highlight Irish history or culture.
+It’s never too early to start traveling or reading, so I organized it by age.
 Click the button below to have the list delivered to your inbox.

 Showcase the World is a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Showcase the World also participates in other affiliate programs and may earn a commission for purchases made through links on this site.